Florida gun, mental laws couldn’t have stopped massacre

 About a year before the attack, Cruz was kicked out of the school after he harassed other students, had outbursts, fought and had numerous other issues.
 His mother called deputies about 20 times, including accusations of battery on her, but he was never arrested.

-Cruz's brother says he pointed a rifle at him and their mother, but they never called police for that, and other teens say he killed lizards and other animals with a pellet gun and cut off body parts as souvenirs.
+Cruz's brother says he pointed a rifle at him and their mother, but they never called police for that.
 Their mother died in November of pneumonia.
 Their father died when they were young.

 Gualtieri said after Cruz turned 18 in September 2016, he needed a state identification card to buy a gun.
 His mother, Lynda Cruz, helped him obtain the ID, even though counselors told her he should not be allowed to own a gun, Gualtieri said.
 He purchased the AR-15 in February 2017.